-Have you ever opened a bottle and found that the area of the cork that was in contact with the wine was shiny?
-It had small deposits of glass attached to the cork?
-This phenomenon is called “ wine diamonds ”.
+Have you ever found when opening a bottle that the area of the cork that was in contact with the wine was shiny?
+That it had small deposits of glass attached to the cork?
+This phenomenon is called “ wine diamonds .”

 WINE DIAMONDS